Seiland House

 SKI TOURING DAYS

-Our excursions all set off from the sea and reach the peaks of a spectacular landscape of the fjords of Seiland Islands with the taste of the North, often with excellent snow cover.
+Our excursions all set off from the sea and reach the peaks of a spectacular landscape of the fjords of Seiland Islands with the taste of the Arctic.
+Seiland has a good snowpack and interesting tours with outstanding fall line skiing.

 A typical ski mountaineering excursion sets off in the morning from Seiland House’s landing by motorboat.
-We usually cover altitude differences of (3-5 hours in ascent) and normally descend along a different route, sometimes even to a different return point.
+We usually cover elevation differences of 800-1300 m (3-5 hours in ascent) and often descend along a different route to a different return point in a neighbouring fjord for pickup!
+Here is our proposed itinerary.

 THE LODGE: SEILAND HOUSE